-Sick house syndrome is a term which describes a house or apartment that has indoor environmental problems that can make the household members ill.
-In fact, there is much evidence that 28 percent of homes have some type of environmental problem which is affecting the occupants.
+Sick house syndrome is a term that describes a house or apartment that has indoor environmental problems that can make the household members ill.
+There is much evidence that 28 percent of homes have some ecological problem, which is affecting the occupants.

 Here are the Top 5 common indoor environmental problems which may lead to acute or chronic illnesses:

-- Mold.
+Mold.
 All persons have been exposed to mold regularly throughout their lives.
 Mold particles which are present in large amounts in the indoor environment can lead to chronic respiratory illness.
-A mold particle from a dried-out mold spore can effect a persons health dramatically if a person has a predisposition or an allergy to that particular species.
-Many airborne mold particles found indoors come from outdoor sources when the doors or windows are open.
+A mold particle from a dried-out mold spore can affect person health dramatically if a person has a predisposition or an allergy to that particular species.
+Many airborne mold particles found indoors come from outside sources when the doors or windows are open.
 Molds can be more prevalent in properties adjacent to standing creeks or ponds.
-The most common source for amplification of mold is within the air-handling cooling coils and plenum areas where the spores can easily spread throughout the central duct system.
+The most common cause for amplification of mold is within the air-handling cooling coils and plenum areas where the spores can easily spread throughout the central duct system.
 It is common to have elevated mold counts following a water leak or flood in the indoor space, especially in wall-to-wall carpeting.

-- Carbon monoxide.
-Carbon monoxide is referred to a the “Silent Killer” and takes the lives of hundreds of people every year in the United States and abroad.
-Gas-burning appliances such as stoves, water heaters and furnaces are the leading causes of carbon monoxide poisoning in the home.
-Poorly maintained wood-burning fireplaces and stoves may also lead to carbon monoxide poisoning.
-Even motor vehicles left running for extended periods of time in attached garages may lead to illnesses and deaths in the indoor environment.
+Carbon monoxide.
+Carbon monoxide is referred to as the “Silent Killer” and takes the lives of hundreds of people every year in the United States and abroad.
+Gas-burning appliances such as stoves, water heaters, and furnaces are the leading causes of carbon monoxide poisoning in the home.
+Poorly maintained wood-burning fireplaces and stoves might also lead to carbon monoxide poisoning.
+Even motor vehicles left running for extended periods in attached garages may lead to illnesses and deaths in the indoor environment.

-- Household chemicals.
-Household chemicals such as aerosols, bleach and other strong chemicals can cause chronic upper respiratory illnesses from their use.
-In addition, chemicals which are used without gloves may absorb into the skin and can eventually lead to chronic illnesses months or years in the future.
+Household chemicals.
+Household chemicals such as aerosols, bleach, and other strong chemicals can cause chronic upper respiratory illnesses from their use.
+Also, compounds that are used without gloves may absorb into the skin and can eventually lead to chronic illnesses months or years in the future.